benbelly/message_passing/readme.md

 *A note on exceptions.* C++ has a problem with exceptions.
 They are just broken.
 I respect Herb Sutter, and appreciate everything he has done, but it bothers me that a person can write two books and make a living explaining how to write correct C++ exception-safe code.
-The language is broken, and I advise you to just turn exceptions off.
+I advise you to just turn exceptions off.
 Nevertheless, if you have suggestions around exception safety, I'm happy to hear them.

 Building:
 -